nbeversl/urtext_docs/README.md

 ### Save on Focus Lost

 Urtext recompiles your project every time a file changes.
-To make this more automatic, addto your Sublime settings file:
+To make this more automatic, and to reduce the need to manually press save after every edit, add to your Sublime settings file:

 ```
 "settings" : {